About LMI

 Maria Margarita Cruz, LMI Committee Member, Buffalo

-Director of Treatment and Prevention Adherence at Evergreen Health
+AVP of Employee Engagement at Evergreen Health

 Mentoring is so important to me because I have learned that the success to life is building relationships.
 Relationships that guide, empower, connect and support are essential.
 Mentoring saved me as I was a teenager.
 I had individuals in my corner that helped me see things from different perspectives and connected me to valuable resources.